52North/sensor-web-tutorial/README.md

-# Best Practices for using Sensor Web Technology
+# Best Practices for Using Sensor Web Technology

 This tutorial has been developed within the [ConnectinGEO](http://connectingeo.net/) project in order